socallinuxexpo/program-generation/guidebook/README.md

 Find a key here:
 https://builder.guidebook.com/#/account/api/

+Assumes you have already uploaded the main map manually (included in this repo).

 If you are doing regioned-maps, you will need to have an "internal" API key.
 Log into guidebook, and then open a developer console and shove in:

 ```